VvsGitH/GIT_Commands/README.md

 ### Deleting a branch
 - git branch -d *branch_name* -> delete local *branch_name* only if it was previously merged to master
 - git branch -D *branch_name* -> delete local *branch_name* even if it wasn't merged to master

+## **STASH**
+- git stash save *stash_name* -> take the uncommitted changes and put them apart in a stash
+- git stash list -> show the list of your stashes
+- git stash apply *stash_name* -> bring back to the workspace the changes in a particular stash
+- git stash pop -> bring back to the workspace the changes in the last stash

 ## **REMOTES**
 - git remote -v -> shows remote servers